What is the average pension pot (UK)?

 These are the official Retirement Living Standards set out by the Pensions and Lifetime Savings Association.

-And here’s how much you’ll need each year in retirement:
+And here’s how much you’ll likely spend each year in retirement:

 UK (Excluding London)